mdref/mdref-pq/pq/Transaction/rollback.md

 # void pq\Transaction::rollback()

-Rollback the transaction or to the previous savepoit within this transction.
+Rollback the transaction or to the previous savepoint within this transaction.
 See pq\Transaction::commit() and pq\Transaction::savepoint().

 ## Params: